Bhaktivedanta Research Center: Collaboration

 In March 2025, the Bhaktivedanta Research Center signed an MoU with IIT Mandi to advance the preservation and study of ancient Indian manuscripts.
 The collaboration integrates modern technology into Indian philosophy research, with IIT Mandi providing infrastructure, training, and support for Sanskrit analysis, manuscript digitization, and AI-based research.

 In February 2025, the Bhaktivedanta Research Center, in collaboration with the Asiatic Society, Kolkata, hosted an exhibition and lecture series to commemorate the 539th birth anniversary of Chaitanya Mahaprabhu.
 Held at the Asiatic Society's Heritage Building, the event highlighted his life, teachings, and lasting impact, deepening public understanding of his philosophy and legacy.

+In March 2026, BRC and the Indian Institute of Technology Bhubaneswar signed a Memorandum of Understanding aimed at supporting collaborative research related to India's intellectual heritage.

+In July 2025, BRC in collaboration with Haribol Kuthir, launched a digital platform providing online access to the Gaudiya Vaishnava Abhidhan, compiled by Sri Haridasa Dasa Babaji.

+In September 2025, BRC in collaboration with Bookpecker's Publishing House and Literary Agency in Kolkata, launched the English edition of Chaitanyadeva, originally authored in Bengali by Nrisinha P. Bhaduri and translated into English by Upamanyu Majumder.

+In November 2025, BRC introduced Eso Bangla Shikhi, an online Bengali language course developed in collaboration with Scottish Church College.

+In December 2025, BRC in collaboration with the Bagbazar Gaudiya Mission, launched a digital library at the Mission to provide online access to its collection for readers, devotees, students, teachers, and researchers worldwide.

+In 2026, the BRC collaborated with the University of Calcutta to establish the Bhaktivedanta International Centre of Excellence for Chaitanya Vaishnava Studies.
+The centre was established to facilitate academic study and research on the life, philosophy and Vaishnava tradition associated with Chaitanya Mahaprabhu.
+The University of Calcutta's Department of Sanskrit, the centre would offer certificate and diploma courses in addition to opportunities for research.

 Awards and recognition

 In March 2024, the Bhaktivedanta Research Center in Kolkata was awarded the Indian Chamber of Commerce Social Impact Award for its contributions to preserving ancient manuscripts and promoting Indian literature, philosophy, and culture.
 The award was presented by Governor C. V. Ananda Bose to Balram Leela Prabhu.